 Add a Google Drive for Work source

 Before you create a Google Drive for Work source, you must:

-2. Create a Google Cloud Console project.
+2. Create a Google Cloud Console project and service account.

+Add a Google Drive for Work source